gocrane/crane/docs/roadmaps/roadmap-1h-2022.md

 - Scalability to support 1K TSP and 1K EPA
 ### 0.4.0 [April]
 - EVPA support
-- Application Portrait
-- Descheduler and Dynamic Scheduler
+- Dynamic Scheduler
-- SLO based Application QoS for CPU and Mem
 - UI to support EPA.
 ### 0.5.0 [May]
 - HPC open source
 - Node & Pod QoS Ensurance for DiskIO and Network
 - Prediction with DiskIO, Network
 ### 0.6.0 [June]
 - Scalability to support 3k TSP and 3k EPA
+- Application Portrait
+- SLO based Application QoS for CPU and Mem